 - $\underline{1}$ / Per 4.2 and 4.3 the results of verification 4.7 shall be used to provide supporting information for this requirement. - 2/ Test ten (10) Accept with zero (0) failures Reject with one (1) failure.
 Not applicable for 100% inspections. - 3/ If the allocated sample is rejected, double sampling shall be allowed with: Test double sample (2X) Accept one (1) failure Reject with two (2) failures.
 X is defined as the original allocated sample quantity.
-Not applicable for 100% inspections. - 4 1/90 consecutive weapons from the function firing test. - 5/ Two (2) weapons which have been through the interchange tests and two (2) weapons which have not been through the interchange tests shall be used for this verification. - 6/ Weapons from the endurance functioning test shall be used for this test. - 4.1 Classification of inspections.
+Not applicable for 100% inspections. - 4/ The cyclic rate of fire shall be tested on each weapon, until 190 consecutive weapons meet the requirement.
+If the consecutive weapons meet the requirement, then the cyclic rate of fire shall be tested on every 10th weapon (i.e., sampling shall apply).
+If a weapon fails to meet the requirement during sampling, then the other 9 weapons shall be tested.
+If the other 9 weapons meet the requirement, then sampling shall continue.
+However, if any of the other 9 weapons fails to meet the requirement, then testing of 190 consecutive weapons shall be reinstated before returning to sampling. - 5/ Two (2) weapons which have been through the interchange tests and two (2) weapons which have not been through the interchange tests shall be used for this verification. - 6/ Weapons from the endurance functioning test shall be used for this test. - 4.1 Classification of inspections.
 The inspection requirements specified herein are classified as follows: - a.
 First article inspection (see 4.2). - b.
 Conformance inspection (see 4.3). - 4.2 First article inspection.
 When specified, a sample of the weapon shall be subjected to all tests in the order specified in Table II.
-For requirements 3.3.1 through 3.5.13.5.4, Table IV provides rejection criteria and verification. - 4.2.1 First article sample.
+For requirements 3.3.1 through 3.5.13.5.4, Table IV provides rejection criteria and verification.

+4.2.1 First article sample.
 The first article sample shall be representative of the manufacturing methods and processes to be used for quantity production.
 The first articles shall consist of the quantities specified in Table III unless otherwise specified.